naneau/gerenuk/README.md

             inject: ['foo', 'bar']
             call: 'bazFunction'

-You can pass this configuration to Gerenuk's Container
+You can pass this configuration to Gerenuk's Container.

     # DI Container
     Container = (require 'gerenuk').Container